 Deposits only apply to single-use containers, so re-usable glass milk bottle schemes will not be included in the scheme.

-It is also likely that return points will have to register with administrators of the scheme.
+Return points will likely have to register with the scheme administrator.

-Retailers will have to collect all the types of material/products that are included in the scheme – even if you don’t sell them.
-This will ensure consistency across return locations.
-So, if you sell drinks in plastic and glass, you will still have to accept returns of metal cans.
+Retailers will collect all types of material/products included in the scheme - even if you don't sell them, ensuring consistency.
+So, if you only sell drinks in plastic and glass, you will still have to accept returns of metal cans.

 Retailers will be able to refuse to accept an empty bottle or can if: